cgunnars/dualrnaseq_umi/README.md

 $ ./nextflow run cgunnars/dualseq_umi -profile singularity --run_umidedup --run_star \[other params\]

 (Additional arguments, such as the input path for your data and the genomes of interest, are provided either in the config file or at run time.)

+### WIP: Porting to DSL2
+Currently, dualrnaseq is in DSL1 and is partially ported to DSL2.
+You can see some work on dev branches related to 1) fixing linting/passing CI tests and 2) updating modules.

 # ![nf-core/dualrnaseq](docs/images/nf-core-dualrnaseq_logo.png)